Improving Sperm Motility To Increase Chances of Getting Pregnant

 Low Sperm Motility and Hormone Deficiencies

 A deficiency in testosterone is another common culprit of low sperm motility.
 However, this issue is easily resolvable.
-In fact, there are many ways in which you can naturally increase testosterone levels, including:
+There are many ways in which you can naturally increase testosterone levels, including:

 - Weight Loss - Being overweight can severely impact both your general health and testosterone levels.
 By taking efforts to lose weight, you can improve both simultaneously.